 We recently asked Alexa if she could code a few medical charts for us.
 Her reply?
 “Sorry I don’t know that.”
 We expected this.
 After all, the U.S. healthcare industry spends billions of dollars on 250,000 medical coders every year to do the job.
 This way of doing business might be error-prone, inefficient, and bound by constantly changing regulations, but hey, IT IS a solution.
 But you know what else is a solution?
 Autonomous medical coding.
-And thanks to tech company Nym.health, who just closed with $6 million in fresh financing, autonomous coding will be implemented right here in the USA.
+Tech company Nym.health just closed with $6 million in fresh financing and will implement their brand of autonomous medical coding right here in the USA.
 And who knows?
 It just might change the revenue cycle as we know it.

 Romancing the Data